harmony-one/h/progress/gheis-mohammadi.md

 ---

 2025-06-07 Sat:
-Last week, we successfully merged and released version `2025.1.1` of Harmony to `main`.
+We successfully merged and released version `2025.1.1` of Harmony to `main`.
 This release represents a significant milestone, bringing notable improvements to the consensus algorithm, bootnode stability, and the P2P communication layer.
 Additionally, it includes enhancements in observability and logging, optimizations for resource usage, ongoing progress in stream sync development, dependency upgrades, and a number of bug fixes.
 It was a substantial collaborative effort, and I want to express deep appreciation to the entire team for making this release happen.

 Alongside the release, I worked on a couple of important pull requests aimed at strengthening the peer discovery and stream management subsystems.
 [PR #4912](https://github.com/harmony-one/harmony/pull/4912) introduces a configurable timeout for the DHT bootstrap process.
 This allows operators to fine-tune the duration of peer discovery through a new CLI flag (`--p2p.disc.bootstrap-timeout`), with a default value set to 30 seconds.
 The change improves observability by logging bootstrap duration and simplifies the stream manager's discovery logic by removing an unnecessary goroutine.